 Kelly began working for the camping program of AbilityFirst as a high school student and has held many positions at both Camp Paivika and Camp Joan Mier (no longer in operation) over the years.
 She has been Camp Paivika’s on-site director since 1995.
 Kelly holds a bachelor’s degree in Liberal Arts.
 In addition to her work at AbilityFirst, Kelly has worked in the field of special education for the Los Angeles School District and spent over two years in rural Paraguay working with individuals with special needs as a Peace Corps volunteer.
-Kelly resides at Camp Paivika year round with her husband Kenny, who is the camp Facilities Manager, and their daughter Sydney.
+Kelly resides at Camp Paivika year round with her husband Kenny and their daughter Sydney.

 Lauren Wilson, Program Director

 Lauren and her family moved to the mountain community of Crestline in 2013.
 She has a daughter who was born with 22q11.2 Deletion Syndrome which has caused both developmental delays and physical disabilities.
 Lauren has a blast creating new activities for campers and staff training.
 She embraces the challenge of trying to make each summer better than the last through creativity, adaptability and always putting the camper experience first.
 In her free time, Lauren coaches the AYSO VIP soccer team for players with special needs.
 Lauren is very passionate about empowering individuals with disabilities to live life to the fullest, while focusing on their abilities.

 Tina has been a member of the Camp Paivika team since 2017.
 Her role in helping campers prepare for their visit to our mountain retreat is one that she enjoys immensely.
 She considers the opportunity to assist families and caregivers with their camper’s preparations for a fun-filled visit to camp very rewarding.
 Tina continues to forge new friendships while working to ensure that each camper is ready for a great time at Camp Paivika!